Aman8899-RC/epfl_final_project/README.md

 - requests
 `pip install requests`
 flask-change-password
+- to run / to control flask `flask --app app.py run`
+-
 ## Project Checklist
 - [x] It is available on GitHub.
 - [x] It uses the Flask web framework.